JustinInCoding/BullseyeSwiftUI/README.md

 - Add Unit test for starting a new round
 - use breakpoints to find out the starting new round logic belongs to the awesome button, not hit me button
 - environment keypaths defined by Apple [_here_](https://developer.apple.com/documentation/swiftui/environmentvalues)
 - use environment keypath(colorscheme) to make different opacity on rings view
+- use ZStack make the slider center in the vertical orientation

 ## Acknowledgements